This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

 Both.
 A little.
 I think.

-Hopefully not however, but there is a lot of work to do.
+Hopefully not, however, but there is a lot of work to do.
 The hard core lovers will preserve, however friends I have who live here want out in some cases.
-The continued spotlight from the Australian media will not help the plight either for tourism numbers.
-Visa fees have recently lifted as well as departure tax for many countries.
+The continued spotlight from the Australian media will not help the plight of tourism numbers.
+Visa fees have recently been lifted, as well as departure tax for many countries.

 My advice?
 See it for yourself.
 The world (and its opinions) are always clearer through ones own eyes… Two weeks in Bali will allow you to spend a good few days in different locations around the island.
 Taxis and drivers are affordable, so get out and explore what it has to offer.

 Most importantly, never come to Bali and say you have seen Indonesia.
 This is a country with so much to offer.
 From the tourist-free, lush mountains of Dieng Plateau in central Java, the great sunset view in Mount Bromo, UNESCO- listed temples near Yogyakarta through to the ‘world’s last paradise’ that is Raja Ampat, this country is diverse, beautiful, challenging, rewarding and breathtaking all rolled into one.